Keksuccino/docs_fancymenu/localization.md

 Now that your localization files are ready, we need a way to load them in Minecraft.
 For that, we will use a resource pack.
 We will make the pack to be enabled by default and we can even hide it if we don't want modpack users to mess with it.

-A **resource pack** is a ZIP file that holds files that change the game’s look and feel.
+A **resource pack** is a ZIP file that holds files that change the game's look and feel.

 ### Steps to Create Your Resource Pack